Apple Music 1: Reception

 Reception for the Apple-run station has been mixed.
 Quartz analyzed the track list of songs that were aired on Beats 1 in its second week.
 "Though Beats 1 is an eclectic mix of genres, some listeners have complained that it plays too much hip-hop."
 However, they did note that "there is a reasonable amount of diversity..."

 Mashable complained of "dynamic-range compression, which squashes the volume range of audio" and also said, "The variety can be a blessing and a curse...it jumps all over the musical spectrum...If I wasn't committed to listening to nothing but Beats 1 for this review, I would have turned it off."

 9to5Mac had a generally positive review of the station, saying, "Although Beats 1 is advertised as a 24/7 station, it isn't really true.
 The schedule is set up on a 12 hour basis, so for the other 12 hours it plays a recording of the last 12 hours...This is frustrating for me, being based in the UK.
 If I listen in the afternoon and in the following morning, I am likely to hear the same shows repeated...In summary, Beats 1 as a concept is great...
 It needs some work on the software side and the production side to make it really shine."

 Jason Cipriani of Fortune wrote, "I haven't liked every song played on Beats 1, but the personal bond I instantly felt with each DJ has been strong enough for me to resist the urge to go back to a lifeless algorithm."

 Billboard said, "the tech community has been heaping praise on Beats 1...Internet-savvy people have fallen head over heels for old-school monoculture."

 Rob Price of Business Insider said, "So far, I've loved it.
 I was never much of a radio listener before, and I've enjoyed the eclectic selection it has thrown up."

 Kirk McElhearn wrote, "Beats 1 radio is clearly a loss-leader.
 Apple has designed it to draw people into Apple Music and get them interested.
 But the station is designed for just one demographic: the young, pop/rock/hip-hop listener.
 As such, it's a non starter for a lot of Apple Music customers, and that's a shame."

 The Guardian's review heavily criticized Jaden Smith's MSFTS Frequency program and A-Trak's show Day Off, but was generally positive of their other programming.

-After Larry Jackson, Apple Music's Head of Programming, claimed Beats 1 is the number one music station worldwide, media.info warned readers of believing Apple's claims without listenership numbers.